Click on each section to learn more.

 - The Book Request form should automatically fill.
 The Library will order a copy of the book you need from another library.
-You will receive an email when your book arrives; you can pick it up at the circulation desk.
+You will receive an email when your book arrives; you can pick it up at the Check Out Desk.

 Sometimes, while using the Get It @ UTC link, you'll find an article that is not available at UTC.
 When this happens, just click the link to 'ILLiad'

 - After logging-in, an article request form should appear.
 Verify that the information on the form is correct and click 'Submit request' to order your article.

 - Most article requests are filled within three business days.
 When the article you requested is received, you will be sent a notification email containing a link to the Interlibrary Loan website.
 Log in and click "Electronically received articles".